Davenal House SurgeryTel: 01527 872008

 Stoke Prior SurgeryTel: 01527 832423

-Dennis Richards is a member of the nursing team who has undertaken additional training in order to treat a variety of minor ailments, e.g. tonsillitis, ear infections and rashes etc, he is able to issue prescriptions if required.
-He runs his own clinic in parallel with the our doctors and carries out telephone appointments each morning Monday to Thursday and afternoon appointments Monday, Wednesday and Friday.
+Our Nurse Practitioner is a member of the nursing team who has undertaken additional training in order to treat a variety of minor ailments, e.g. tonsillitis, ear infections and rashes etc, he is able to issue prescriptions if required.
+He runs his own clinic in parallel with the our doctors and carries out telephone appointments each morning Monday to Thursday and afternoon appointments Monday, Wednesday and Thursday.

 Our nursing team covers both Davenal House and Stoke Prior Surgeries.
 The service provided includes: general treatment room duties, routine immunisations, health promotion, cervical smears, chronic disease management, family planning and travel health advice.

-The health care assistant is a specially trained technician who performs most routine blood tests, blood pressure monitoring and smoking cessation appointments.
-She has regular bookable morning appointments Monday, Tuesday and Thursdays and afternoon appointments Monday to Thursday at Davenal House.
-There are also appointments available on Wednesday and Friday mornings at Stoke Prior.
+The health care assistants are specially trained technicians who perform most routine blood tests, blood pressure monitoring and Health Advice.
+They have regular bookable appointments at Davenal House and some appointments at Stoke Prior.

 All doctors provide antenatal care within ordinary surgery times.
 This care always includes shared care between your doctor and the hospital-based specialists.
-The midwife also holds a clinic at Davenal House on Monday afternoons.
 After having your baby you will be sent an appointment by post to attend surgery for your postnatal check.

-You will be sent an appointment by post for your child to attend for child developmental checks and immunisations.
+You will be sent an appointment by post for your child to attend for child immunisations.
+Health visitors run their own clinics at other locations.

 The aim of promoting health is to identify risk factors at an early stage and preventing them from causing ill health.
 We offer a full range of health promotion via our practice nurses.
 Services include: